oslomet-arx-as-a-service/Rapport/process-documentation/process-documentation.md

  #### Planning

- The team in Norway Sondre, André, Viktor and Jeremiah had a meeting with NAV IT while Julian was studying abroad.
+ Sondre, André, Viktor and Jeremiah had a meeting with NAV IT while Julian was studying abroad.
 This information meeting was with Tommy and Gøran.
-In short, the goal was to build a "pipeline" from raw data that NAV sits on and make available to stakeholders outside NAV (media, private persons, etc.).
+In short,it was determined that the goal was to build a "pipeline" from raw data that NAV sits on and make available to stakeholders outside NAV (media, private persons, etc.).
 The pipeline was to accommodate the entire range from integration with raw data systems at NAV, to visualization and typically front-end solutions.
 The product that NAV's Open Data project was to deliver is a common platform / toolbox for delivering open data to the Norwegian population.
 The idea was that the team will deliver a contribution to this project.
 The team must be involved in developing the plan for the specific product we are going to deliver, but it will be within the Open Data project framework.
 Concrete features in the Open Data project that the team could participate in was, API - backend pipeline , Portal - web platform (data.nav.no) and Meta-data system for for automatic generation of visualizations .
 The team was given some task to complete before january 1st 2019.
 Every team member had to read the Accelerate book.
 And the team also where asked to get to know Docker and Kubernetes.
 Further more the team was asked to brainstorm ideas for solving “How can NAV deliver specific data sets they are sitting with, in a good and user-friendly manner (user-friendly for developers, media houses, private persons)".
 A purposed idea was to focus on a specific data type and expand it eventually if the solution is good or if there was time to improve the solution.
 The initial idea was to focus on treatment time.
 What kind of issues take the longest time  and shed light on treatment time.
 The goal was to streamline assessment of departments time spent on treatment.
 At 18.10.18 the team had it's first meeting with Eva Hadler to talk about guidance for the bachelor project.
 Eva was highly recommended and the teams was happy she decided to be the supervisor for the project.
 Eva shared her experiences with undergraduate projects and what was expected.
 The team had a sync meeting 23.10.18 and got Julian up to date on what the team had done in Norway.
 After a couple of meetings discussing frame works and tools the group had there first bachelor meeting in 2019.
 The team decided on regular workdays and hours.
 The team decide on to work with Github, Asana, Travis and Slack.
 At  this point the project task was still a bit in the air.
 At are next group meeting at NAV IT.
 Robindra and Paul  presented the data anonymity project to the team.
 The essence of the project was to make Arx's functionality available to NAV's systems and build a framework that makes Arx's anonymization functionality available to NAVs data scientist.
 The sought after functionality where, being able to submit data sets to the service and receive an anonymized data set of the desired anonymity level.
 The group discussed different approaches to the problem and tools we can use.
 Tentatively the team planned an overall architecture with Java / Spring backend and Python / Jupyter Notebooks, Javascript / React frontend and Docker as scalability.
 The group agreed that this was a good project with both enough content and room for stretch goals.
 At the next meeting 10.01.19 at NAV IT Robindra gave the team an introduction to ARX.
 The team decided on a English working language for documentation and code to make the open source project available to everyone.
 Robindra got the title as product owner and Sondre got the title as Scrum master.The team decided to work in to week sprints.
 It was decided to use seven sprints for development of the application and for weeks to write the project report.

 #### Execution